Workplace Menopause Action Plans & Education

 Be a leader!
 Offer menopause education to your employees and design a menopause action plan with your employees through effective co-design.

-Simply Midlife Dietitian has designed and developed large scale public health initiatives through co-design and brings that experience to workplace menopause policy design.
+Simply Midlife Dietitian has designed and developed large scale public health initiatives through co-design and brings that experience to workplace menopause action plan design.

 Most workplace menopause strategies focus on awareness building or wellbeing initiatives.
 You may have even see menopause education delivered as a standard offering in your workplace.
 But menopause is not an isolated issue.
 Education alone will not support workplace engagement and retention for women experiencing symptoms of perimenopause and menopause.